TASMANIAN POLICE GAZETTE name changes

 TASMANIAN POLICE GAZETTES

-– to Tasmania Police Gazette For Police Information Only.
+- to this in 1884 – Tasmania Police Gazette For Police Information Only.

-Between those years, the names of photographer Thomas Nevin, his brother Constable John Nevin, and their father John Nevin (snr) appeared several times; Thomas as the photographer of prisoners, his brother John as an arresting constable and witness at inquests, and their father John Nevin as a victim of burglary.
-No photographer working in Tasmania other than Thomas Nevin is listed as assisting police in arrests in these years (Thomas Nevin was also assistant bailiff to detectives), but several local photographers were accused or convicted of crimes as serious as larceny ((e.g. Joshua Anson and Frank Miller), as unfortunate as bankruptcy (eg. Cherry, Spurling, and Riise), as mysterious as sudden death – probably from photochemicals (e.g. Haldene Cotsworth) and as inconsequential as drunkeness (e.g. Henry Anson).
+Between those years, the names of photographer Thomas J. Nevin, his brother Constable John Nevin, and their father John Nevin (snr) appeared several times; Thomas as the photographer of prisoners, his brother Constable John Nevin as an arresting constable and witness at inquests, and their father John Nevin snr as a victim of burglary.
+No photographer working in Tasmania other than Thomas Nevin was listed as assisting police in arrests in these years (Thomas Nevin was also assistant bailiff to detectives well into the 1880s), but several local photographers were accused or convicted of crimes as serious as larceny (e.g. Joshua Anson and Frank Miller), as unfortunate as bankruptcy (eg. Cherry, Spurling, and Riise), as mysterious as sudden death, probably from photochemicals (e.g. Haldene Cotsworth) and as inconsequential as drunkeness (e.g. Henry Anson).
 Some listings pertaining to photographers were notices about their disappearance in other jurisdictions but thought to be in Tasmania, and yet other listings related the cunning of impostors pretending to be photographers, usually con artists sought for theft.

 The gazettes would have been commonplace in the Nevin family household, a ready source of amusement for the children, and a key source of information of scheduled Supreme Court sittings and Oyer sessions requiring Thomas Nevin’s attendance and services in providing identification photographs of prisoners on incarceration and discharge.